ELISSA-Main/elissa3_wiki/wiki/begin_operations.md

 - [ ] Turn the LAN switch in the control room on
 - [ ] Start the windows and the linux computer
 - [ ] Activate the blowers in the basement
+- [ ] Open a window in the blower room as well

 ## Run the Software

 - [ ] Launch the calibrated MotiveTracker software (on the windows computer)
+- [ ] Calibrate MotiveTracker using the existing manual
+- [ ] Open Calibration File, than click "View" and than "Assets"
 - [ ] Activate the blower control
+	- Open Inverter twice, once for each half of the table
+	- Click "Steuerung"
+	- Set "Digitaleingang" to 1 and "Sollwert" to 60Hz
 	- COM5: Left side of the table
 	- COM3: Right side of the table